rundex10/soundness-puzzle/README.md

 ------

 **✨ Features:**
-- Sliding puzzle with 3 different grid sizes: 3x3, 6x6, and 10x10.
+- Sliding puzzle with 3 different mode: 3x3, 6x6, and 10x10.
 - 9 awesome themes you can choose to customize your puzzle look.
 - Soundness-themed skins and fun community vibes.
 - Lightweight, runs directly in the browser.